hoch/stasis/README.md

 <img src="https://travis-ci.org/hoch/stasis.svg?branch=master" />

+## This package is NOT being maintained any longer.

 #### **Opinionated, light-weight static site generator for Node.js**

 __Stasis__ is a super simple and lightweight static site generator written in Node.js.
 The project simply started to minimize _manual labor_ on my own web site.
 I am aware that there is an army of static site generators for Node and some of them are useful and efficient, but none of them really worked for me.